Specialties, Supported Entries and Sweepstakes at AKC Dog Shows

 What are these?
 What are the differences between them?
 Why hold them in conjunction with an all-breed or group dog show?
 Read on for the answers to these questions.

-Maryland Sporting Dog Association (MSDA) holds some of the largest AKC sporting dog group shows in the country, attracting hundreds of entries per day for a three-day weekend each spring that includes dog shows, obedience & rally trials, bird instinct clinics and other activities.
+Maryland Sporting Dog Association (MSDA) holds some of the largest AKC sporting dog group shows in the country, attracting hundreds of entries per day for a three-day weekend each spring that may include dog shows, obedience & rally trials, bird instinct clinics, AKC Fetch testing and other activities.
 At conformation events, i.e., dog shows, winners earn points toward championship titles.
 More points are awarded when more dogs are competing, so it’s desirable to attract as many competitors as possible.
 Increasing the number of entries often depends on the cooperation of many more dog clubs than just the sponsoring organization.
 In particular, there are individual breed clubs that will elect to hold a supported entry or a specialty associated with, or as a part of, an all-breed or group show such as MSDA’s.
 Sweepstakes are another popular means for expanding entries at an event (although these don’t award points).

 Specialties: